-The Company will permit customers to operate generating equipment in parallel with its electric system whenever it can be done without adversely affecting the general public or Company equipment or personnel.
-Operating in parallel means the customer's generator is interconnected to simultaneously serve the same load as the Company's system.
-Such interconnection must be in compliance with Federal, State and local regulations as well as Company requirements and NEC Article 705.
+The company will permit customers to operate generating equipment in parallel with its electric system whenever it can be done without adversely affecting the general public or company equipment or personnel.
+Operating in parallel means the customer's generator is interconnected to simultaneously serve the same load as the company's system.
+Such interconnection must be in compliance with Federal, State and local regulations as well as company requirements, MPUC requirements (Chapter 324), and NEC Article 705.

-All such installations must be inspected and approved in writing by the Company before being allowed to operate in parallel with the Company's electrical system.
+All such installations must be inspected and approved in writing by the company before being allowed to operate in parallel with the company's electrical system.

-A contract/agreement is required for all generators that operate in parallel with the Company.
+A contract/agreement is required for all generators that operate in parallel with the company.

-Inquiries for interconnection of customer-owned generation should be referred to the Marketing & Sales (M&S) Department for coordination.
+Inquiries for interconnection of customer owned generation should be referred to the Interconnection Services Department for assistance.

-B. NON-PARALLEL OPERATION (EMERGENCY OR STANDBY)
+B. NON PARALLEL OPERATION (EMERGENCY OR STANDBY)

-Where a customer makes provision for or installs a generator for the purpose of supplying all or a part of the load in the event of an interruption in supply of service from the Company's circuit, the customer's wiring shall be so arranged that no electrical connection can occur between the Company's service and the customer's emergency or standby source of supply.
-This will require the installation of a double throw switch, or an equivalent arrangement approved by the Company, that will insure the safety of both Company employees and the customer.
+Where a customer makes provision for or installs a generator for the purpose of supplying all or a part of the load in the event of an interruption in supply of service from the company's circuit, the customer's wiring shall be so arranged that no electrical connection can occur between the company's service and the customer's emergency or standby source of supply.
+This will require the installation of a double throw switch, or an equivalent arrangement approved by the company, that will insure the safety of both company employees and the customer.

-The customer must notify the Company's local Service Coordinator in advance of installing generating equipment and obtain approval of the method of connection.
+The customer must notify the company's local Service Coordinator in advance of installing generating equipment and obtain approval of the method of connection.
 See paragraph 603 for more details on equipment and connection requirements for emergency or standby power connected to service entrance conductors or equipment.